RebeFrederick/Neuro-Electrochemistry-Learning-Module/NeuroEchem_Outline.md

 A3d.
 Fermi Level <br />
 A4.
 Materials Science <br />
 A5.
 Thermodynamics <br />
 A5a.
-"Laws" of Thermodynamics <br />
+Laws of Thermodynamics <br />
 A5b.
 Nernst Equation <br />

 B. Neural Engineering <br />